Two Doctors: Reception

 "Two Doctors" forms part of what critic Michael Kellermeyer describes as James' "puzzle-story phase", consisting of oblique tales that require an unusual amount of interpretation.
 Similarly, S. T. Joshi describes it as "a supernatural puzzle in which the reader is challenged to piece together the solution".
 Rosemary Pardoe describes it as James' "weakest and most difficult story", noting "How Abell engineered matters so that Quinn would buy the bedding from [a] particular dealer is one of the unexplained mysteries and frustrations of the story."
 Michael Cox describes it as "one of [James'] least successful stories".
 Penny Fielding describes the story as "confusing" and as an example of works by James that "do not bother with any explanation at all".
+Bob Hodges describes "Two Doctors" as "highly elliptical" and "rely[ing] on the reader to make inferences from [its] sparse details."
+Jack Sullivan writes "'The Story of a Disappearance and an Appearance,' 'Two Doctors', 'Mr. Humphreys and His Inheritance" and 'Rats' read more like dark enigmas than finished works of fiction."

 Both Joshi and Pardoe suggest that the main characters' names are a reference to Cain and Abel.
 Similarly, Jane Mainley-Piddock describes the story as "...an allegorical reworking of the Biblical tale of Cain and Abel", adding "...as Cain (Abell in James's tale) is the murderous brother, it is also possible to read him as having an unindividuated personality, and to argue that the Jungian shadow had taken over his personality, resulting in the murder of his "brother" Dr Quinn."